chunkypixel/atari-dev-studio/README.md

 * dasm (.dasm, .asm, .a, .h)

 To change a language you can click on the status bar **Language selector** (bottom right) and a list will be shown allowing you to choose another language.
 Optionally in the settings (via the Preferences -> Settings -> Atari Dev Studio) you will be able to either let the extension choose based on the active language or set a specific language to always compile against.

 ![Language Selector](images/ataridevstudio-languageselector.png)

 ### Status Bar
-Apart from using the **Command Palette** to select compilation, I've also added some buttons to the Status Bar allowing you to:
+Apart from using the **Command Palette** to select compilation, there are a number of short-cut buttons on the **Status Bar** allowing you to:
 * Display the extension version (might be useful at times)
 * Open the Welcome page
 * Compile source code